Blog

 What is a competitor analysis?

 It’s marketing-speak for identifying all of your major competitors and looking into the services they provide, how they promote them, their strengths, weaknesses and USPs, and what their service users make of them.
+Beyond their services, it’s also essential to examine their digital presence — how visible they are online, their SEO efforts, and the effectiveness of their social media strategies.

 What you stand to gain